o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

     #or
     $ yarn start

-After that the server is listening on Port:8080.
+After starting the server is listening on Port:8080.
 If you test locally then visit:

  - Front-End: [localhost:8080/app/dashboard](localhost:8080/app/dashboard)
  - GraphQL Endpoint:  [localhost:8080/graphql](localhost:8080/graphql)
- - Endpoint for testing the API: [localhost:8080/graphiql](localhost:8080/graphiql) If you want to access the server from a remote destination just switch out localhost with your server IP or domain.
+ - Endpoint for testing the API: [localhost:8080/graphiql](localhost:8080/graphiql)

+If you want to access the server from a remote destination just switch out localhost with your server IP or domain.

-After setting up and starting the server we will have a deeper look into the database and the directories of Sentitomo.
+In the next part we will have a deeper look into the database and the directories of Sentitomo.

 ### Database

-By default Sentitomo is using a MySQL database, but it can be used with any other DBMS.
-We choosed a MySQL database because for us it was the easiest and fastest way to set up.
-When the appilication is initially connected to the database it is creating all necessary tables automatically.
+By default Sentitomo is using a MySQL database, but theoretically it can be used with any other DBMS.
+We chose a MySQL database because for us it was the easiest and fastest way DMBS to set up.
+When the appilication is initially connected to the database it is creating all necessary tables and foreign keys automatically.
 In the following the different CREATE statements of the tables are listed.

 __TW_CORE__ holds all raw information of the tweets.